SGL-UT/gnsstk/README.md

 Testing:
 --------

-See the TESTING.txt for details.
+See the TESTING.md for details.

 Help & Docs: